 Pruning should enhance the natural shape and performance of your shrub.
-But if you are happy with the size, shape and performance of a shrub, you don’t need to prune it!
+But if you are happy with the size, shape, and performance of a shrub, you don’t need to prune it!
 Simple as that!

 Reasons to Prune:

-When you select your flowering shrubs take in consideration how big the plant can grow (the ultimate size) and also where you want to place it!
+When you select your flowering shrubs take into consideration how big the plant can grow (the ultimate size) and also where you want to place it!
 That will make your gardening much easier, you will have less care and less pruning!